List of unproduced DC Comics projects: DCEU New Gods film

 In March 2018, Ava DuVernay signed on to direct a film centered around the New Gods.
-Initially with a script written by Kario Salem, Tom King was later brought to co-write the film with DuVernay.
+Initially, with a script written by Kario Salem, Tom King was later brought to co-write the film with DuVernay.
 Darkseid was planned to be the main antagonist of the film, and the Female Furies were set to appear.
 New Gods was canceled in April 2021, despite Warner Bros. stating that it could be revived in the future.
 The project faced difficulties due to Darkseid's role in Zack Snyder's Justice League, and Warner Bros. wanted time to pass before the character appeared again.
 DuVernay later revealed that Mister Miracle, Big Barda, Granny Goodness, and Highfather would have appeared in the film.

 Suicide Squad

 Arrowverse Suicide Squad spin-off

 In 2014, following the squad's debut episode in the second season of Arrow, Diggle's actor David Ramsey revealed that there was a talk of a spin-off focusing on Arrows version of the Suicide Squad.
 Arrow co-producer and comic book writer Keto Shimizu later commented that it did not seem as a possibility due to David Ayer's Suicide Squad film in development at the time.
-Series producer Greg Berlanti later confirmed that the team's inclusion within Arrow was used in order to test the audience's reception and interest prior to Ayer's film being put into production.
+Series producer Greg Berlanti later confirmed that the team's inclusion within Arrow was used to test the audience's reception and interest prior to Ayer's film being put into production.